sindelio/IoT-project/README.md

 **SETUP**

 The Intel Edison board was used for the project.
-Unfortunately,[this board was discontinued by Intel](https://software.intel.com/en-us/iot/hardware/discontinued).
+Unfortunately, [this board was discontinued by Intel](https://software.intel.com/en-us/iot/hardware/discontinued).
 Other platforms can be used with little or no changes in the code, such as a Raspberry Pi, since the libraries used support the most commonly used platforms.
 In order to download the dependencies of the project on your working environment, run the following command:
 ```
 $ npm install